Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Period evolution of pulsars slowing down via dipolar losses

-From this plot it is evident that if one assumes a decaying, crustal-dominated magnetic field, in order to explain the existence of rather young ($\rm age \lesssim \unit[10^6]{yr}$), slowly rotating neutron stars ($P \gtrsim \unit[10]{s}$), one would require extreme values of their magnetic field strength ($B \gtrsim \unit[10^{15}]{G}$).
-If instead the currents are predominantly present in the neutron star core, the magnetic field could stay stable and barely decay over time \citep[see for example][]{Vigano2021}.
-This would allow the star to reach longer spin periods more easily, since a strong electromagnetic torque is maintained over longer times.
-As little is known about magnetic field evolution in neutron star cores \citep[in particular the effect of superfluid and superconducting components on field evolution;][]{Graber2015, Passamonti2017, Ofengeim2018, Gusakov2020}, we cannot exclude the possibility that long-period pulsars are the result only of electromagnetic spin down in the presence of strong and persistent, core-dominated magnetic fields, even if these conditions are unlikely.
-Instead, we argue below that these sources can be naturally explained in a different scenario, whose ingredients are readily available in standard neutron-star formation models.
+From this plot it is evident that, if one assumes a decaying magnetic field in the neutron star crust, explaining the existence of slowly rotating neutron stars with spin periods $P \gtrsim \unit[100]{s}$ becomes problematic since one would require rather extreme magnetic field values ($B \gtrsim \unit[10^{16}]{G}$).
+If instead some mechanism prevents the crustal magnetic field from decaying in time, the star could reach longer spin periods more easily, since a strong electromagnetic torque is maintained over longer times.
+After a few Hall timescales, the magnetic field in the crust reorganizes towards smaller scales through the Hall cascade \citep[e.g.][]{Brandenburg2020} and approaches a quasi-equilibrium configuration during which the dissipation of the magnetic field is slowed down.
+In this phase, commonly named the ``Hall attractor'' \citep{Gourgouliatos2014b}, the electric currents are predominantly confined to the inner crust where subsequent dissipation occurs on the Ohmic timescale, which in turn depends on the local properties of the inner crust.
+As a result, magnetic field decay cannot be halted indefinitely but will proceed on timescales of a few Myr \citep[see however][on how the pasta phase could greatly shorten these timescales]{Pons2013}.
+Another possibility for maintaining strong magnetic fields is that the electric currents could be predominantly present in the neutron star core allowing the magnetic field to stay stable and barely decay over time \citep[see for example][]{Vigano2021}.
+However it is still unclear if such conditions can be realized since little is known about magnetic field evolution in neutron star cores \citep[in particular the effect of superfluid and superconducting components on field evolution;][]{Graber2015, Passamonti2017, Ofengeim2018, Gusakov2020}.
+In general we cannot exclude the possibility that long-period pulsars are the result only of electromagnetic spin-down in the presence of strong and persistent magnetic fields, possibly supported by a Hall attractor or a core component.
+However, in light of our current knowledge of magnetic field evolution in neutron stars, we suggest that dipolar spin-down alone struggle to explain the existence of long-period pulsars.
+Instead, we argue below that these sources could be the result of a different scenario, whose ingredients are readily available in standard neutron-star formation models.